Don't order Musk's Starlink internet plans in India, government warns | NewsBytes

 Starlink received 5,000 pre-orders in India

-Starlink India head Sanjay Bhargava recently said that pre-orders from India had crossed 5,000 and encouraged more people to subscribe.
+Meanwhile, Starlink India head Sanjay Bhargava recently said that pre-orders from India had crossed 5,000 and also encouraged more people to subscribe.
 The company will also deal in devices such as satellite phones, network equipment, wired and wireless communication devices.
-It aims to bring 2,00,000 Starlink devices in India by December 2022, 80% of which will be in rural areas.
+It aims to bring 2,00,000 Starlink devices to India by December 2022 and 80% of these will be in rural areas.